MovingBlocks/legacy-website/_mentors/pollend.md

 timezone: America/Los_Angeles
 country: US
 introduction: >
-  Math, Physics and The more niche bits of Terasology
+  Math, Physics and the more niche bits of Terasology
 fields:
  - Rails
  - Programming